madhurimarawat/Machine-Learning-Using-Python/README.md

 --> The dataset is typically split into 50,000 training images and 10,000 test images.<br><br>
 --> Common classes in CIFAR-10 include airplanes, automobiles, birds, cats, dogs, and more.<br><br>
 --> The primary purpose of CIFAR-10 is for image classification and object recognition.<br><br>
---> Researchers and developers often use it to benchmark and evaluate machine learning and deep learning algorithms.<br>
+--> Researchers and developers often use it to benchmark and evaluate machine learning and deep learning algorithms.<br><br>
+--> Neural Network is implemented on this dataset.<br>

 <h2>Mall Customers Dataset</h2>
 --> Dataset is taken from: <a href="https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python/data"><img src="https://cdn4.iconfinder.com/data/icons/logos-and-brands/512/189_Kaggle_logo_logos-1024.png" height =40 width=40 title="Housing Dataset" alt="Housing Dataset"> </a><br><br>